basis-technology-corp/annotated-data-model/README.md

 in a document with a real-world entity.
 See the RES documentation for the information delivered with a resolved entity.

+### RELATION_MENTIONS ###

+Relationship Mentions are the output of RELAX which identifies how entities and other noun phrases are connected to each other in the text.
+THIS IS AN ALPHA FEATURE OF THE ANNOTATED DATA MODEL.

 ### LANGUAGE_DETECTION_REGIONS ###

 This annotation provides for splitting a text into regions by language.